AI for SMEs — Strategy, Use Cases and Roadmap 2026

 Ready for the first step?

-Book a free 30-minute call to take stock of your AI situation.
+Book a free 30-minute conversation to assess where you stand with AI.
 Afterwards you will know whether you need a discovery workshop, a pilot project or a training wave first — or whether your current tool landscape already does the job.

 IT security and cloud architect with over ten years of experience.
-With his team he builds Reepa Security on a productive Anthropic Claude and n8n stack.
-Writes regularly about AI architectures, the EU AI Act, GDPR and RAG patterns for SMBs.
+Together with his team, he builds Reepa Security on a productive Anthropic Claude and n8n stack.
+He writes regularly about AI architectures, the EU AI Act, GDPR and RAG patterns for SMEs.

 More from our knowledge hubs